All About Pile-Driver Operators

 - Pile Driving Technician

 There were about 3,700 jobs for Pile-Driver Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 13.5% which is above the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Pile-Driver Operator by 2026.
-The BLS estimates 500 yearly job openings in this field.
+There will be an estimated 500 positions for Pile-Driver Operator per year.

 The states with the most job growth for Pile-Driver Operator are Oregon, Florida, and Maryland.
 Watch out if you plan on working in Washington, Pennsylvania, or Mississippi.
 These states have the worst job growth for this type of profession.